zecar/nuxt-content-placeholder/1LP - Familiarise yourself with Shopware/1CO - Intro to shopware ecosyste/6LU_shopware_extensions.md

   - **Plugins**: Perfect for incremental enhancements like new payment methods, improved SEO.
   - **Themes**: Overhaul the store’s design, ensuring it aligns with the brand’s identity and provides a great user experience.

----

-### Benefits of Each

-- **Apps**:
-  - Comprehensive solutions integrating deeply with store operations.
-  - Enhance overall functionality and efficiency.

-- **Themes**:
-  - Improve visual appeal and user experience.
-  - Ensure consistency and professionalism in design.

-- **Plugins**:
-  - Offer flexibility and customization without altering the core platform.
-  - Allow for incremental improvements and feature additions.

-By leveraging apps, themes, and plugins, store owners can create a highly customized, efficient, and visually appealing online store that meets their specific business needs and enhances the shopping experience for their customers.
+By leveraging apps, themes, and plugins store owners can create a highly customized, efficient, and visually appealing online store that meets their specific business needs and enhances the shopping experience for their customers.

+Aditionally, its recommended to use extension medium as apps.
+Lets see why in more detail in next unit.